 Basil will thrive in any warm and sunny area and is fairly easy to grow from seeds.
 When picking your basil to use for cooking, pick the leaves from the top of the plant so it will continue to grow closer to the base and will prevent it from flowering.

 Most mint plants thrive with moderate to full sun and enjoy regularly moist soil.
-Not only is fresh mint great for cooking, but it can help to alleviate headaches, aides in digestion, and can act as a decongestant.
-Mint has also been known to help with fatigue, skin care, and weight loss.
+Not only is fresh mint great for cooking, but it can help to alleviate headaches, aids in digestion, and can act as a decongestant.
+Mint has also been known to help with fatigue, skincare, and weight loss.
 You can grow mint from seeds or start with a young plant.

 Parsley will grow best in a deep pot and it loves ample sunlight.
 Eating parsley may help to protect against diabetes, cancer, and bone weakness.
 It is high in antioxidants and can also help fight inflammation.
 Fresh parsley also just acts as a lovely garnish to any meal.